Why we get high on THC and not THCA, how cannabinoids convert, and raw cannabis as a superfood

 The cannabis plant produces hundreds of cannabinoids, the chemical compounds responsible for the therapeutic and psychoactive effects of cannabis.
-But only a few cannabinoids cause the euphoric high that is unique to the cannabis plant.
-Most people assume that during the growth period the cannabis plant is producing THC molecules, the most desired cannabinoid to cannabis cultivators, when it is actually primarily producing a larger molecule: THCA.
+Only a few cannabinoids contribute to the euphoric high that is unique to the cannabis plant, though.
+The most celebrated, researched, and sought after is THC.

 The human body is not capable of converting THCA into THC.

-THCA is considered “thermally unstable,” which is another way to emphasize that it will alter when provoked by heat.
-Because of THCA’s instability, the molecule lends itself to several different methods of decarboxylation.
+The acidic precursors are considered “thermally unstable,” which is another way to emphasize that they will alter when provoked by heat.
+Because of this instability, the molecules lend themselves to several different methods of decarboxylation.

-Sunlight conversion: THCA can convert to THC to varying degrees through exposure to light and heat.
+Sunlight conversion: THCA converts to THC in varying degrees through exposure to heat or light.
 If a cannabis plant sits in the warm sun for an extended period of time, its THCA molecules will slowly convert to THC.

 Room temperature conversion: THCA also converts to THC when stored at room temperature for a long enough time.
-In an olive oil extract, 22% of THCA will convert to THC over the course of 10 days at 77 degrees.
-Under the same conditions, 67% of THCA in an ethanol extraction will convert.
-Over time, cannabis stored at room temperature with very little light exposure will convert 20% of its THCA to THC.
+In olive oil, 22% of THCA will convert over the course of 10 days at 77 degrees.
+Under the same conditions, 67% will convert in an ethanol extraction.
+And over time, cannabis stored at room temperature and with little light exposure, will convert 20% of its THCA into THC.